-Each child from Year 1 to Year 6 has a creative curriculum book where all work is recorded across each subject area.
-New scientific vocabulary is displayed in the classroom and recorded in their books, including the definition for the older children.
+Each child from Year 1 to Year 6 has a Science book where all work is recorded across each subject area.
+New scientific vocabulary is recorded in the back of the child's book, including the definition for the older children.
 This can be added to during each lesson or when new vocabulary is taught, it can be used to remind children of the terminology used in each lesson.